About Us

 When will the system be tested?

-Three times annually: the first Wednesday in October; the first Wednesday in February; and Wednesday in Emergency Preparedness Week in May.
+Three times annually: the first Wednesday in October; the first Wednesday in February; and the Wednesday during Emergency Preparedness Week in May.

 Who is OnSolve MIR3?